Nagorno-Karabakh: Azeri army enters first territory ceded by Armenia

 The peace deal has sparked protests in Armenia’s capital, Yerevan, calling for Prime Minister Nikol Pashinian’s ouster.

-Pashinian brushed off calls to quit, but two of his ministers resigned this week amid the unrest, and Armenian President Armen Sarkissian called for a snap election.
+Pashinian brushed off calls to quit, but three of his ministers resigned this week amid the unrest, and Armenian President Armen Sarkissian called for a snap election.

+On Friday, Defense Minister Davit Tonoyan quit after 18 months in the job, the latest apparent effort to quell the political crisis.

+Vagharshak Harutunyan, an advisor to Pashinyan on defense issues and a previous holder of the defense minister post, was named as his successor.

-On Wednesday, Pashinian presented a 15-point “road map” aimed at “ensuring democratic stability” in what appeared to be a bid to resolve the political crisis
+Pashinian presented a 15-point “road map” on Wednesday aimed at “ensuring democratic stability” to calm opposition to the peace deal.

 His plan calls for a resumption of the Minsk Group, which was set up by the Organization for Security and Cooperation in Europe in the 1990s, to mediate the conflict between Armenia and Azerbaijan over the disputed region.